Silk Road Ensemble, 2016-17 Frank Sinatra Artists-in-Residence

 The musical selections the Silk Road Ensemble picked reflected a wide range of styles, from jazz to flamenco, and even traditional religious chanting.
 Sandeep Das particularly wowed the audience with several incredible performances on the tabla, an Indian percussion instrument similar to the bongos.
 After intermission, the Silk Road Ensemble treated the audience to several guest performers.
 The “Duo” performance featured Wu Tong on the sheng with Wang Fei playing the guqin, China’s oldest string instrument.
 Several SCU students and faculty, including pianist Bill Stevens and flutist Ray Furutacontributed to the performance as well.
 Santa Clara’s own Chamber Singers, directed by Scot Hanna-Weir, also offered a traditional South African song, “Indodana” and then collaborated on the final piece of the evening, “Waterway.”

-Throughout these performances, the musicians emphasized the idea Cords introduced in the beginning of the concert, “We’re all travelers.
+Throughout these performances, the musicians emphasized the idea Cords introduced at the beginning of the concert, “We’re all travelers.
 We engage with others when we learn to truly listen to the music.”
 As the audience laughed, clapped, swayed, and marveled throughout the evening, it’s clear that Santa Clara University’s community was listening.
 Thanks to the Silk Road Ensemble’s Residency, we now have a deep appreciation of all the ways in which music can teach us about our home.

 New Music Festival